 Poi is also very alkaline.
 So, in spite of the gooey properties is has, it helps reduce issues with cavities.
 Whether you suffer from food allergies or any array of digestive issues, poi is a great alternative food to provide you with natural vitamins and energy while helping alleviate issues.

 There is no question that locals love their food and poi is not reserved for the luau.
 You can buy it at any grocery or box store throughout the islands.
 Many plate lunch restaurants will serve it as a side dish option.
 In fact, McDonalds even offers a seasonal taro pie, which has a pudding-like center that is really almost poi.

 Poi is found everywhere in Hawaii, so when a local Hawaiian is trying to get you to try some, it’s not a trick.
 They truly want you to experience a food that is special and unique to their culture.
 It’s their way to spread the aloha.

 See how poi is part of a family’s life here.

-Many locals will actually make their own, because we all know that grandma’s recipe is always better than how the store makes it.
+Many locals will actually make their own, because we all know that grandma’s recipe is always better than how the store makes it (check out some recipes here).
 Ancient Hawaiians saw the indigenous root, taro as a life-providing gift from the gods.
 The process of making and eating poi is almost a religious experience and certainly reminds modern-day locals to slow down and enjoy the right things in life.
 Conclusion: poi isn’t a joke, though many jokes will be made about it.
 And we’re okay with that.